SJ23 Tech Tip F10, (Updated 2022-07-02)

 installed a back stay adjuster on Panache.
 See

-loosen the 4 Allen screws and slide both off the bottom of the foil.
-Secure the
+Tech Tip F09.
+To remove the drum and swivel for winter storage loosen the 4 Allen screws and slide both off the bottom of the foil.
+For road travel and storage secure the

-foil with straps along the mast to prevent drooping.
-Support the protruding end of the foil
+foil with enough straps along the mast to prevent drooping and support the protruding end of the foil.
+The alternative is to support the

 torque tube with a (2x4)" or ski pole.